Rade58/first_taste_of_microservices/README.md

 export default PostCreate;
 ```

-## ALLOWING CORS IN Posts SERVICES
+## ALLOWING CORS IN Posts SERVICES (YOU CAN DO THIS FOR Comments SERVICES TOO)

 - `cd posts`